Yixiao-Song/CS646_Final_Project/yixiao_progress.md

 15. Retrieval metrics
     - code: `code/retrieval_metrics.py`
     - Node:
-        - The metrics include precision@k, recall@k,, F1@k, and MAP.
+        - The metrics include precision@k, recall@k, F1@k, and MAP.
 The k is set to 5 by default.
         - nDCG@k is not included because there is no relevance score in the ground truth.
 The ground truth urls are equally relevant.
         - Oracle and zero-shot do not need to be evaluated.